bloomtom/Volyar/README.md

     - The S3 bucket to store files in.
   - `CannedACL`
     - An optional [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) string.
+  - `SignatureVersion`
+    - Some S3 providers don't support v4 signatures (e.g. Digital Ocean Spaces).
+Set this to "2" when using such a provider.
 <a name="library-storage-azure-configuration"></a>
 ##### `Azure`
 ```